Efinix-Inc/xyloni/README.md

     ---Press BTN2 On Board - INVERT LED BLINK
     ---Press Keyboard 'Enter' Key  - READ SD CARD INFO
     ```
+    **NOTE:** If the terminal does not display the Xyloni test menu correctly, verify that the port's baud rate is set correctly.

 7. Press the Enter key, and the terminal displays the SD card information.
 For example:

     ```